logseq/bb-tasks/README.md

 #### `logseq.bb-tasks.nbb.cached-db`

-Enables bb tasks to call nbb scripts with an up-to-date, incrementally cached db of the current graph directory.
-With this cache, scripts can enjoy 1-2s query times, even for large graphs.
-The underlying bb task provides a self-managed implementation of the `~/.logseq/graphs/` cache and thus is independent of the Logseq editor.
+Enables bb tasks to call nbb scripts with an up-to-date cached db of the current graph directory.
+The underlying bb task manages a cache like the one Logseq editor builds in `~/.logseq/graphs/`.
 If a user git commits the cached db, nbb CI processes also benefit from the speed up.

 To set this up in your graph:
 - Create a `script/` directory and copy all the files in [this example's script/](https://github.com/logseq/docs/tree/master/script) to it.